Counseling Degrees & Licenses in Alabama

 - Location: Troy, Alabama

-The school’s Department of Educational Studies in Psychology, Research Methodology, and Counseling in the College of Education offers master’s of arts (MA) degrees in clinical mental health counseling, rehabilitation counseling (online), school counseling, educational psychology, and educational psychology-school psychometry.
-They also offer education specialist (EdS) degrees in counselor education, educational psychology, educational psychology-school psychometry, and educational psychology-school psychology.
+The University of Alabama is a public research university established in 1820 and opened to students in 1831.
+It is the oldest and largest of the public universities in Alabama.
+The school’s Department of Educational Studies in Psychology, Research Methodology, and Counseling in the College of Education offers master of arts (MA) degrees in clinical mental health counseling, rehabilitation counseling (online), school counseling, and educational psychology.
+They also offer education specialist (EdS) degrees in counselor education and educational psychology.

 - Location: Tuscaloosa, Alabama